mabhisheksingh/AgenticAI/README.md

 - mypy error "Source file found twice under different module names": ensure `app/` and subfolders contain `__init__.py` so packages are explicit (already included).
 - If Ruff import-order warnings appear, run `make format` to auto-fix.
 - If using `pipenv`, prefer running commands as `pipenv run <cmd>`.

+## Database & Persistence
+- Default DB path resolves to `app/db/chat.db` (created if not present).
+Override via `SQLITE_DB_PATH`.
+- A singleton SQLite connection is used for the app lifetime (see `app/config/SqlLiteConfig.py`).
+- On FastAPI shutdown, the connection is closed gracefully (`app/main.py`).

+## LangGraph & Checkpointing
+- The chat graph is compiled once per `LangGraphService` instance and reused for subsequent calls.
+- Checkpointing uses LangGraph's `SqliteSaver` with the singleton connection for performance and stability.
+- Threads are tracked via `session_threads` table.
+See `app/repositories/ThreadRepository.py`.

 ## Contributing
 - Use feature branches and submit PRs.